← Back to all guides

 In your client application, install the LiveKit React components and WebRTC client SDK:

-npm install @livekit/components-react @livekit/components-styles livekit-client lucide-react
+npm install @livekit/components-react @livekit/components-styles livekit-client framer-motion lucide-react

 import "@livekit/components-styles";